GabrielBalzer/tedsquest_documentation/srs.md

 A functional requirement shall be the login account.
 The user shall be able to choose between a new local account or login with his Google account.
+This requirement is outdated for the actual scope.

 ### 3.1.2 Functional Requirement Two - Manage Account

 It shall be possible for the user to manage his account.
 Therefore it shall be possible to logout, delete the account or update any personal information.
+This requirement is outdated for the actual scope.

 ### 3.1.3 Functional Requirement Three - Manage Sound